EpicBrainUser/python-booklet/python_booklet.typ

 === Ex2
 #exercise(
     title: [Binary search],
-    content: [Using recursion, so no mutation of variables, write a binary search function, where given a list and an item will return a #gls("bool") depending on whether it was found.
+    content: [Using recursion, so no mutation of #glspl("var"), write a binary search function, where given a list and an item will return a #gls("bool") depending on whether it was found.
 Binary search cuts in half repeatedly until the item is found, and only works for sorted data. \
 This is an ideal problem to solve with recursion, as it can easily be broken down, and there are clear cases.
 Try to apply what you've learned.]
 )